bootchk/GimpFu-v3/readme.md

 This is a sales pitch to get developers interested in contributing.

+The stance of gimp.org is currently that GimpFu the language is obsolete.
+Instead it is to be replace in GIMP 2 by plugins using GObject Introspection (GI) to libgimp.

+The stance of this plugin is that the GimpFu language should not be obsoleted.
+From the user's point of view, GimpFu remains valuable as a simplified way to program plugins, There are thousands of plugins in the GimpFu language, and hundreds of casual and not-so casual programmers who know the language.
+Although porting a GimpFu plugin to GI is not hard, most existing GimpFu plugins will not be ported because their authors have moved on, and few other people are motivated to port some other author's plugins.

 As programming, developing GimpFu v3 is very stimulating.
 It uses the metaobject protocol of Python
 (e.g. special method __getattr__ etc.).
 It is metaprogramming, generating Python code from the user's code and eval'ing it.

-From the user's point of view, GimpFu remains valuable as a simplified way to program plugins, There are thousands of plugins in the GimpFu language, and hundreds of casual and not-so casual programmers who know the language.

 From a historical point of view, you are standing on the shoulders of giants.